Research

 Natural Product Discovery and Biosynthesis Studies

-Natural Product Discovery
+Natural Product Discovery and Development of Biological Control Agents

 We also work on actinomycetes bacteria.
 In collaboration with the Corre Lab (Warwick), we optimised a strategy to discover natural products from actinomycetes and characterise their biosynthesis.
 In this approach, gene clusters are captured through yeast-based homologous recombination, and biosynthetic genes are derepressed with CRISPR/Cas9-mediated genome editing.